 Raising a nonverbal child with multiple problems can be heartbreaking.
 How often do our children suffer from painful medical conditions?
 How much does undetected pain cause sleep disturbances?
 How much poor behavior or failure to learn stem from painful medical conditions?
 We don’t know, and that keeps me up at night when David does not.

-If your child’s deletion size is around 1 M base or larger — about 90% of our children are in this category, he or she is missing at least 30 genes (Sarasua et al., 2014).
-That is a lot of genes, considering that damage to only one or two genes can often have devastating consequences!
-Our children undoubtedly have things going wrong inside their bodies.
-Many of the genes missing in 22q13 deletion syndrome have been studied and the science offers important hints that we should listen to carefully.
-Here is a chance to “listen”.
+If a child with 22q13 deletion syndrome (Phelan-McDermid syndrome, PMS) has a deletion size of 1 Mb or larger (about 90% of patients), he or she is missing at least 30 genes (Sarasua et al., 2014).
+That is a lot of genes, considering that damage to only one or two genes can sometimes have devastating consequences.
+Some of these genes are strong candidates for causing serious problems (see Which PMS genes are most important?).
+Other genes, like IL17REL, may contribute to the disorder in uncomfortable ways.
+PMS children undoubtedly have things going wrong inside their bodies.

 IL17REL and ulcerative colitis

-In about 2005, scientists started using relatively new genetic tools to dig into the connection between genes and disease.
-22q13 deletion syndrome was discovered using earlier tools that looked at broken chromosomes (Phelan et al., 2001).
+Around 2005, scientists started using relatively new genetic tools to dig into the connection between genes and disease.
+PMS was discovered using earlier tools that looked at broken chromosomes (Phelan et al., 2001).
 Newer tools allow researchers to look at single genes or small regions of the chromosome.
-Right around 1 Mbase there a gene that can confer risk for ulcerative colitis (Franke et al., 2010), a form of inflammatory bowel disease closely related to Crohn’s disease.
-It is an autoimmune disease, meaning that the body’s own defenses are somehow attacking or otherwise injuring the body itself.
+IL17REL sits about 1 Mb from the end of chromosome 22.
+It can confer risk for ulcerative colitis (Franke et al., 2010; Sasaki et al., 2016), a form of inflammatory bowel disease closely related to Crohn’s disease.
+Ulcerative colitis is an autoimmune disease, meaning that the body’s own defenses are somehow attacking or otherwise injuring the body itself.
 From everything I read, ulcerative colitis is the kind of disease that causes a lot of discomfort: chronic, invisible pain.
-How many of our children’s problematic behaviors are not from intellectual disability or autism, but rather, discomfort and lack of communications?
-Perhaps, quite literally, we are losing sleep over this gene.
+My son, David, is nonverbal.
+When he is behaving badly it is often associated with something wrong in his world.
+Chronic discomfort and lack of communications can add up to sleepless nights and poor behavior.

 A question of ethics?

-So far as I can tell, there has been essentially no targeted spending on IL17REL, MAPK11 or MAPK12 in children with 22q13 deletion syndrome.
-Should the potential for chronic, invisible pain be of interest to families with 22q13 deletion syndrome?
+So far as I can tell, there is no targeted research on IL17REL, MAPK11 or MAPK12 in children with PMS.
+Should the potential for chronic, invisible pain be of interest to families?
 It is certainly a topic interesting to me.
-Does missing all three (IL17REL, MAPK11, and MAPK12) explain recurring symptoms in our children?
+Does missing all three genes contribute to recurring symptoms in our children?
 I would like to know.
-Perhaps the bigger question is, how many other genes could be causing chronic, painful conditions?
+Perhaps the bigger question is, how many other genes (or groups of genes) could be causing chronic, painful conditions?
 From a purely humanitarian point of view, a serious discussion about genes that may cause chronic pain is long overdue.
-Thus far, there has not been any talk in the 22q13 deletion syndrome community about identifying or researching “painful genes”.
+Maybe we need a search for “potentially painful genes” of PMS.
 David cannot tell me what hurts when he does not feel well.
 Our children count on us to know when something is hurting, and at least try to fix it.